Table of contents

 Can a Qualifying Patient Grow Cannabis in West Virginia?

 No, cultivating cannabis is illegal in West Virginia, even for medical patients.

 Are my Details Kept Confidential When I Apply for a Medical Marijuana Card?

 Yes.
 Leafwell is committed to protecting the privacy of our patients.
-Our online service is HIPAA compliant and our systems are designed to keep all of your confidential details safe.
+Our online service is HIPAA compliant, and our systems are designed to keep your confidential details safe.